austinrobichaux18/PackingBinProblem/README.md

 The 3-dimensional version of this problem has uses in packing shipping containers, mail carriers, and other logisitics.
 It is similar to the 0/1 Knapsack problem.

+This application is NOT an exact decider for this problem.
+It uses a battery of approximation algorithms instead.
+A brute force algorithm for this would likely be near n! time complexity or worse.

 # How to run this application
 To check a file, edit the "InputFile.txt" to contain data you wish to check and run the application.
 The console will indicate pass or failure.